 - DCN clientele is typically comprised of a high percentage of women and minorities and may therefore be a valuable resource in fulfilling your diversity initiatives.

 Established in 1994, The University of Iowa’s Dual Career Network, is a national leader in responding to the employment needs of the accompanying partner of a new faculty or staff member, and has assisted over 60 universities in establishing similar programs.

-DCN staff are Certified Professional Resume Writers (CPRW) and International Job and Career Transition Coaches (JCTC) and have successfully guided hundreds of people through their career search process.
+DCN staff are Career Counselors/Coaches and have successfully guided hundreds of people through their career search process.

-The DCN works with all departments across the University and over 500 local businesses to search for employment openings.
+The DCN works with all departments across the University and over 500 local businesses to assist in finding employment openings.
 Area employers and University departments frequently contact the DCN with open positions prior to advertising externally.

 The DCN has assisted professionals in all areas; from IT professionals and medical personnel to writers, engineers, teachers and professionals in academic areas.